 Only a few months later, in July 2013, WRC began worshiping as a small group in the chapel of Westwood First Presbyterian Church.
 We are continuing to grow numerically, in Christian maturity, and in understanding what it means to be a Reformed church, since few of us come from this background.

 These early years have been eventful and encouraging.
 We have celebrated the ordination of our first ruling elder and two deacons, who serve alongside our pastor and serve the congregation.
-We have worked through a number of books of the Bible – Mark, 1 John, Ephesians, Revelation, and Jonah – and are currently making our way through Genesis and some of the Psalms.
-During our second service, which is comparable to a Sunday School class (we call it a “Catechism Service”), we spend time considering the basic doctrines of the Christian faith, the core truths of the Bible.
+We have worked through a number of books of the Bible, such as Mark, 1 John, Ephesians, Revelation, and Genesis.
+During our 10:00 service, which is comparable to a Sunday School class (we call it a “Catechism Service”), we spend time considering the basic doctrines of the Christian faith, the core truths of the Bible.
 We continue to use a liturgy that follows an ancient pattern of worship and sing some wonderful Psalms and Hymns (old and new).

 Please, consider becoming a part of our unfolding story.
 You can do this by praying for us, supporting us financially, or visiting us.